Data preparation

 • Address elements can be in separate fields, or they can be contained in one field (single-line address).
 Both methods of finding addresses are supported, but the highest-quality results are obtained using all address elements and storing them in separate fields.

-• By default, ArcGIS Online uses the ArcGIS Geocoding service to locate addresses, but you can specify multiple locators and you can set any one of those as the default locator.
+• By default, ArcGIS Online uses the ArcGIS World Geocoding Service to locate addresses, but you can specify multiple locators and you can set any one of those as the default locator.
 Your ArcGIS administrator may also have configured other locators for your organization and set one of those as the default.
 To learn more about locators, see Introduction to locators in the ArcGIS Pro help.

 Neighborhood